 They focus on properties that produce income where tax laws motivate them to distribute most of their earnings to their investors.
 REITs tend to keep away from raw land or long-term development projects.

 Number 6 on our list is bonds.
 Bonds are liabilities capable of being purchased by investors in exchange for regular payments with a fixed interest rate and maturity date.

-Since bonds pay you money over time, they are regarded as an appreciating asset and perfect option for creating wealth.
+Since bonds pay you money over time, they are regarded as an appreciating asset and the perfect option for creating wealth.

-There are different types of bonds such as corporate, treasury, or municipal.
+There are different types of bonds, such as corporate, treasury, or municipal.
 Each of them has a variety of offers in maturity dates, interest rates, and ratings.

 If you have accepted a savings bond that would fall under a treasury bond issued by the United States Government.
-Because the United States government has a strong credit, the interest you will increase will be minimal but your risk is very small.
+Because the United States government has a strong credit, the interest you will increase will be minimal, but your risk is very small.

 7. Mortgage Investment Corporations (MICs)

-Mortgage Investment Corporation (MICs) doesn’t pay taxes since 100% of the tax burden is passed towards the stockholder.
+Mortgage Investment Corporation (MICs) doesn’t pay taxes since 100% of the tax burden is passed to the stockholder.
 Although they can be held within tax-sheltered accounts like Registered Retirement Savings Plan (RRSPs) and tax-free savings accounts (TFSAs).